 The absolute unity when one is annihilated with regard to all aspects of identity is the more popular notion, and one with which Sirhindi strongly disagrees.
 Sirhindi believes that what the Sufi unites with is only a shadow (zill) of God, which is other than God (ghayr Allah), and a mere creature (makhluq) of God.
 Sufis often experience visions of light in their ecstatic moments.
 Sirhindi considers these lights to be creations of God (makhluq).
 They have no relation to God whatsoever, and are mere creations of the Creator as is the rest of the cosmos.
 Sirhindi quotes Khwajah Baha al-Din Naqshband, founder of the Naqshbandiyya tariqa, “whatever is seen, heard or experienced, is other than God (ghayr Allah), and must be negated by the word (kalima) of negation (i.e. la ilaha illa Allah: there is no god except Allah).”

 Sirhindi believed in a stage above fana’ in which there is a separation from union with God.
 “The experience of distinctionless unity is, however, not the ultimate experience of the Sufi.
 There is beyond it a second experience of difference, a separation after union.”
-This separation after union (farq ba’d al-jam’) was earlier described by Abu'l Qasim al-Qushayri (d.
+This separation after union (farq ba’d al-jam’) was earlier described by Abu'l-Qasim al-Qushayri (d.
 1072).
 Al-Qusharyri explains that it is a state in which the mystic is returned to sobriety (sahw) at the time of obligatory prayers (fara'id).
 This return (ruju') is for God, and the Sufi perceives that within this state, God controls him completely, that God alone is the Originator of his essence and existence by God's own power, and guides his acts by His knowledge and will.
 Mohammad Iqbal agrees with Qushayri's notion, believing that the ego of the self cannot truly be extinguished, it must be refined, he says:

 It is in the ego's effort to be something that he discovers his final opportunity to sharpen his objectivity and acquire a more fundamental 'I am,' which finds evidence of its reality not in the Cartesian 'I think' but in the Kantian 'I can.'
 The end of the ego's quest is not emancipation from the limitations of individuality; it is, on the other hand, a more precise definition of it.